9 injured in shooting near beach in Hollywood, Florida; some taken to children's hospital

 Police said there would be a heavy presence of officers as the investigation continues.
 Officials were also setting up an area for family members to reunite.

-“Thank you to the good samaritans, paramedics, police and emergency room doctors and nurses for their immediate response to aid the victims of today’s shooting,” Hollywood Mayor Josh Levy statement.
+“Thank you to the good samaritans, paramedics, police and emergency room doctors and nurses for their immediate response to aid the victims of today’s shooting,” Hollywood Mayor Josh Levy said in a statement.

 Hollywood Beach is a popular beach destination about 11 miles (17 kilometers) south of Fort Lauderdale and 20 miles (32 kilometers) north of Miami.
 The beach was expected to see more visitors than usual with the Memorial Day holiday.